Inspired Youths Towards Knowledge And Knowledge Movement: Roadto Moralization And Ethicalization Of Knowledge

 - Moral development program

 - Sharing and counselling

 - Summer/Winter camp

 Purpose: Developing ideological, ethical and spiritual foundation so as to be in the right track of Shariah, cope up with the organisational status (grading system) and meet challenges in respective professional engagement.

 Purpose: To enhance leadership quality among the potential leaders and upgrading YKM status and leadership tools.

 Two leadership programs

-In this context taking all these realities and problems into contingence it is essential that we assess the educational and training needs of the workers and leaders of the knowledge movements develop a curriculum, formulate a syllabus and produce materials based thereon while doing the we are to take into consideration the technological changes the world undergone during the last few centuries.
-These changes are over whelming.
+In this context taking all these realities and problems into contingency, it is essential that we assess the educational and training needs of the workers and leaders of the knowledge movements develop a curriculum, formulate a syllabus and produce materials based thereon while doing we are to take into consideration the technological changes the world undergone during the last few centuries.
+These changes are overwhelming.

-- Armstrong P, and Dawson C. (1983), People in organization kings Repton, Cambridge, Elm publications.
+Armstrong P, and Dawson C. (1983), People in organisation kings Repton, Cambridge, Elm publications.

 Seiler, T. B. (2004).
 The human foundation of knowledge management.
 In In J. Gadner, R. Buber & L: Richards (Eds.), Organising knowledge.
 Methods and case studies (pp. 43-59).
 Hampshire, U.K.: Palgrave, Macmillan.